nikcio/Nikcio.UHeadless/docs/v2/contentQueries/getContentByAbsoluteRoute.md

 The redirect information can be accessed from the new `Redirect` property on the `BasicContent` model.
 If you have a custom model that doesn't inherit from `BasicContent` see below.

+The redirects information will be the only information returned if a redirect is found.
+The rest will be null.
+It's recommeded to have your frontend load the content with the redirect url to get the content.

+### Redirect recommended flow

+1. Frontend loads localhost/redirect

+2. UHeadless returns a redirect for the page to localhost/mypage

+3. Frontend loads localhost/mypage

+4. UHeadless returns the content for the localhost/mypage content node

 ## Adding redirect information to a custom model

 **This is only needed if you don't inherit from `BasicContent`.**